Longyang Road station

-Longyang Road (龙阳路 (龍陽路, Lóngyáng Lù)) is an interchange station that serves both the Shanghai maglev train and lines 2, 7, 16 and 18 on the Shanghai Metro.
+Longyang Road (龙阳路 (Lóngyáng Lù)) is an interchange station that serves both the Shanghai maglev train and lines 2, 7, 16 and 18 on the Shanghai Metro.
 It provides quick transfers between the metro system and the Maglev train to and from Pudong International Airport.
 There are two separate fare-paid zones at this station: one for the conventional metro lines (Lines 2, 7, 16, 18) and one for the Maglev train, which has a separate fare system.
 It is also the third four-line interchange station in mainland China and the second in Shanghai, after Century Avenue and Chegongmiao in Shenzhen, and the first five-line interchange (Maglev included) station in Shanghai and mainland China.

 History

 On 20 September 1999, this station is part of the initial section of Line 2 that opened from to this station that opened.

 Trial operations on the Shanghai Maglev opened on the last day of 2002.

 The interchanges with Lines 7 opened on 5 December 2009.

 The interchange with Line 16 opened on 28 December 2014.

 The interchange with Line 18 opened on 30 December 2021, with the formal opening of Line 18 north section, the station becomes a five-line transfer station.